 Tears, sobbing and that howl – I had to stop it.

-There was no point telling him to calm down – he didn’t have any self control so how was he supposed to do that?
+There was no point telling him to calm down – so I told him to squeeze my finger.

 Toddlers and preschoolers.
 Little people with big emotions.